rocket-icon

 1. What are recruiting scams?

-Recruiting scams occur when fake candidates or fraudsters infiltrate hiring pipelines by lying about credentials or identity.
+Recruiting scams happen when fake candidates or fraudsters infiltrate hiring pipelines by lying about their credentials or identity, sometimes using stolen documents or AI-generated personas.

 2. Why are recruitment scams increasing?

-The shift to remote hiring and digital platforms has made it easier for fraudsters to create convincing fake profiles and exploit weak verification processes.
+The shift to remote hiring and digital platforms has made it easier for fraudsters to build convincing fake profiles and exploit weaker verification processes, especially for fully remote roles.

 3. How can AI help detect fake candidates?

-AI tools analyse patterns, cross-check credentials in real-time and flag inconsistencies that manual screening often misses.
+AI tools analyse patterns, cross-check credentials in real time, and flag inconsistencies that manual screening often misses, such as mismatched employment dates or suspicious communication shifts during interviews.

 4. What are common signs of candidate fraud?